0xpapercut/competitive-programming/README.md

 # competitive-programming
-Solved and implemented problems/algorithms that I found interesting.
+Solutions/implementations for problems/algorithms that I find interesting.